gaelazzo/myKode_Backend/src/jsApplication.md

 <a name="JsApplication+createContext"></a>

 ### jsApplication.createContext(pooledConn, env, req, res, next)
-Creates a context and attach it to req.app.local
+Creates a context and attach it to req.app.localAlso adds the

 **Kind**: instance method of [<code>JsApplication</code>](#JsApplication)